-Extol continues its efforts to promote communications & leadership skills development expounded by Toastmasters International by opening its corporate meeting room to a new toastmasters club.
-The newly chartered club which conducts its meetings in Bahasa Malaysia, holds meetings at Extol every 2nd & 4th Thursdays of the month, in the evenings, from 7.45 pm.
+Continuing its efforts to promote the development of communications & leadership skills, Extol provides its meeting facilities at the Kerinchi Foyer for Toastmasters International club meetings.
+Toastmaster meetings are held on every 2nd & 4th Thursdays of the month, in the evenings, from 7.45 pm.
 Members enjoy two hours of doing and learning, honing their skills in communication.
+All are welcome to join!!